Urban Planning and Policy, MS

 A big reason Adam chose NU was because he wanted to learn from former Mass. governor and political science Professor Michael Dukakis—one of his greatest inspirations in policy and leadership.

-Adam took “Urban Politics & Government'' with former Professor Ann Braga, who managed Boston’s city council.
-It was valuable to learn about government management from someone actively doing the work.
+Adam took “Urban Politics & Government."
+It was valuable to learn about government management from a professor actively doing the work.

 Adam had an internship with United for a Fair Economy, a Boston-based non-profit fighting for economic justice through policy change.
 There, he created content for their site and managed other interns.